Ukrainian officials report Russian missile attack on Kyiv

 KYIV, Ukraine (AP) — A series of explosions rocked Kyiv on Saturday morning and minutes later air raid sirens started to wail as an apparent missile attack on the Ukrainian capital was underway.

-Deputy head of Ukraine’s presidential office Kyrylo Tymoshenko said on Telegram that critical infrastructure in Kyiv was targeted.
+Critical infrastructure in Kyiv was targeted, the deputy head of Ukraine’s presidential office, Kyrylo Tymoshenko, said on Telegram.

-Kyiv’s city military administration said that an unidentified object of infrastructure was hit in the city and emergency services were operating at the site of the strike.
+An unidentified infrastructure object was hit in the city and emergency services were operating at the site of the strike, Kyiv’s city military administration said.

-Kyiv mayor Vitali Klitschko said that explosions were heard in the Dniprovskyi district of the city and that fragments of a missile fell on a non-residential area in the Holosiivskyi district.
+Explosions were heard in the Dniprovskyi district of the city, Kyiv mayor Vitali Klitschko said.
+Klitschko also said that fragments of a missile fell on a non-residential area in the Holosiivskyi district, and a fire broke out in a building there.
 No casualties have been reported so far.

 It wasn’t immediately clear whether several facilities in Kyiv were targeted or just the one that was reported hit.
-The Ukrainian capital hasn’t been attacked with missiles since New Year’s night.
+The Ukrainian capital hasn’t been attacked with missiles since New Year’s night, Jan.
+1.

 In the outlying Kyiv region, a residential building in the village of Kopyliv was hit, and windows of the houses nearby were blown out, Tymoshenko said.

+A total of 18 private houses were damaged in the region, according to regional Gov. Oleksii Kuleba.
+“There are damaged roofs and windows,” but no casualties, Kuleba said in a Telegram post.
+He added that a fire has been contained at a “critical infrastructure facility” in the region.

-Earlier on Saturday, two Russian missiles hit Kharkiv, Ukraine’s second largest city, the governor of the Kharkiv region reported.
+Earlier on Saturday, two Russian missiles hit Kharkiv, Ukraine’s second-largest city, the governor of the Kharkiv region reported.

 Oleh Syniehubov said Russian forces fired two S-300 missiles at the industrial district of Kharkiv.
-The extent of the damage from the strike wasn’t immediately clear, but no casualties have been reported.
+The strikes targeted “energy and industrial objects of Kharkiv and the (outlying) region,” Syniehubov said.
+No casualties have been reported, but emergency power cuts in the city and other settlements of the region were possible, the official said.

+The attacks come amid conflicting reports on the fate of the fiercely contested salt mining town of Soledar, in Ukraine’s embattled east.
+Russia claims that its forces have captured the town, a development that would mark a rare victory for the Kremlin after a series of humiliating setbacks on the battlefield.

+Ukrainian authorities and President Volodymyr Zelenskyy insist the fight for Soledar continues.

 Follow AP’s coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine